 Long-term drug addiction can lead to changes in the brain, affecting functions like: learning, judgment, decision-making, stress, memory and behaviour.
 Even though people are aware, they continue to use drugs, harming themselves in the process.

-Always at the beginning of a detox, the individual will have withdrawal symptoms and with every drug being different (cannabis, cocaine, heroin, codeine, prescription drugs and more), there are different withdrawal symptoms.
+Always at the beginning of a detox, the individual will have withdrawal symptoms and with every drug being different (cannabis, cocaine, heroin, codeine, Crack,prescription drugs and more) Withdrawal symptoms are all different.

 There are three main mental and emotional symptoms: